CasualPyDev/pgn2scid/README.md

 * run on multiple platforms

-* keep your database up to date automatically by downloading the PGN game collections kindly provided by 'The Week in Chesss' (http://theweekinchess.com/).
+* keep your database up to date automatically by downloading the PGN game collections kindly provided by 'The Week in Chess' (http://theweekinchess.com/).

 * keep track of your downloads so that only the latest files which haven’t already been downloaded are selectable.